agusso/ASOAnimatedButton/Example/TwoStateButtonExample/README.md

 # TwoStateButtonExample

-This App shows a toggle button which change its image on it every time it is tapped.
+This App shows a toggle button which change its image every time it is tapped.
 A fade-out effect is set between its state changes.

 ![ASOTwoStateButton animation preview](https://raw.githubusercontent.com/wiki/agusso/ASOAnimatedButton/Assets/ASOTwoStateButton-preview.gif)